-Dynamic Technologies Group announces Amendment to Senior Lender Agreement
+Dynamic Technologies Group Announces Amendment to Senior Lender Agreement

 Reader Advisory

 This news release contains forward-looking statements, within the meaning of applicable securities legislation, concerning Dynamic’s business and affairs.
 In certain cases, forward-looking statements can be identified by the use of words such as ‘‘plans’’, ‘‘expects’’ or ‘‘does not expect’’, ‘‘budget’’, “booked”, ‘‘scheduled’’, “positions”, ‘‘estimates’’, “forecasts’’, ‘‘intends’’, ‘‘anticipates’’, “believes” or variations of such words and phrases or state that certain actions, events or results ‘‘may’’, “may be”, ‘‘could’’, “should”, ‘‘would’’, ‘‘might’’ or ‘‘will’’, ‘‘occur’’ or ‘‘be achieved’’.
-Such statements include statements with respect to: (i) the COVID-19 restrictions imposed by the governmental authorities in Shanghai, China that are currently in effect and preclude the strategic investor from initiating international wire transfers will lifted; and (ii) the expectation that the Company will complete a debt and/or equity transaction with the strategic investor to retire its senior debt.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 Although Dynamic believes these statements to be reasonable, no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this news release should not be unduly relied upon.
 Actual results could differ materially from those anticipated in these forward-looking statements as a result of prevailing economic conditions, and other factors, many of which are beyond the control of the Company.
 The forward-looking statements contained in this news release represent Dynamic’s expectations as of the date hereof, and are subject to change after such date.
 The Company disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise, except as may be required by applicable securities regulations.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.